Reviewing Akorn Inc. (AKRX)'s and Mallinckrodt plc (NYSE:MNK)'s results | New Business Observer

 |-56.9%

-For the past year Akorn Inc. had bullish trend while Mallinckrodt plc had bearish trend.
+For the past year Akorn Inc. has 9.73% stronger performance while Mallinckrodt plc has -56.9% weaker performance.

 Summary